audrasjb/reading-progressbar/README.txt

 *   German translation by [Josef Seidl](http://www.blog-it-solutions.de/mail "Josef Seidl") <3

-Add your own language pack or do pull requests on [Github](https://github.com/audrasjb "Plugin repo on Github").
+Add your own language pack on GlotPress or do pull requests on [Github](https://github.com/audrasjb "Plugin repo on Github").
 Contributors will be credited here :)

 == Installation ==